rinatz/ninety-nine-rust-problems/README.md

-# ninety-nine-rust-problems
+# Ninety-Nine Rust Problems

-Rust adaption of Ninety-Nine Prolog Problems
+This repository is created for my study.